omerfdasar/omerfdasar/README.md

 💻 I'm a full stack web developer

-🔭 I’m currently working on various projects..
+🔭 I’m currently working on various projects about Django and React

 🌱 I’m currently learning Django